 Golden Japanese Spikenard

-Sun King Japanese Spikenard is an herbaceous perennial with a ground-hugging habit of growth.
+Gotemba Japanese Spikenard is an herbaceous perennial with an upright spreading habit of growth.
 Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.

 This plant will require occasional maintenance and upkeep, and is best cut back to the ground in late winter before active growth resumes.
 It is a good choice for attracting birds and bees to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Gotemba Japanese Spikenard is recommended for the following landscape applications;